as1iva/RKMP-5-practice/README.md

 # fadeev_practice_7

-A new Flutter project for 7 practice
+A new Flutter project for 7 practice!!

 ## Getting Started